equintanilla20/CS3354_HW/Notes.md

     - Consumer runs infinite loop consumes a value removing it from the linked list then notifies the producer.
     - IMPORTANT, study this and how threads communicate thanks to Java.
   - Critical Section Problem (See other class's slides)
-    - Critical Section is a part of the code where a processes is using a shared resource (shared memory, table, file, etc)
+    - Critical Section is a part of the code where a processes are using a shared resource (shared memory, table, file, etc)
     - Mutual Exclusion, Progress, Bounded Waiting
     - Mutex
     - Deadlocks